 With a wide choice of law and economics modules, you can choose to pursue your own areas of particular interest and tailor your degree through modules, including:

 You’ll attend lectures and tutorials, in addition to engaging in study and preparatory work.
-A sample timetable can be viewed at www.ucd.ie/myucd/law.

-Assessment is through a combination of end-of-semester examinations, essays and group work projects.
+Assessment includes end-of-trimester examinations, essays and group projects.

 You may be interested in the following Blog posts: Why I chose Law at UCD